 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Most urinary tract infections (UTIs) are caused by E. coli bacteria, which can be treated with antibiotics.
 If you have symptoms, see a doctor to stop the infection from spreading to your kidneys.

-A urinary tract infection (UTI) occurs when germs (bacteria) invade the urinary tract.
+A UTI occurs when germs (bacteria) invade the urinary tract.
 The urinary tract is made up of your kidneys, bladder, ureters, and urethra.
 The ureters are the tubes connecting the kidneys to the bladder.
-The urethra is the tube carrying urine from the bladder to outside your body.
+The urethra is the tube carrying urine from the bladder to the outside of your body.

 According to the National Kidney Foundation, 80 to 90 percent of UTIs are caused by a bacteria called Escherichia coli (E. coli).
 For the most part, E. coli lives harmlessly in your gut.
 But it can cause problems if it enters your urinary system, usually from stool that migrates into the urethra.

 UTIs are incredibly common.
 In fact, 6 to 8 million cases are diagnosed each year in the United States.
 While men aren’t immune, women are

 Urine is mostly made up of water, salt, chemicals, and other waste.
 While researchers used to think of urine as sterile, it’s now known that even a healthy urinary tract can host a variety of bacteria.
 But one type of bacteria not normally found in the urinary tract is E. coli.

 E. coli often gains entry into the urinary tract via stool.
 Women are particularly at risk for UTIs because their urethra sits close to the anus, where E. coli is present.
 It’s also shorter than a man’s, giving the bacteria easier access to the bladder, where the majority of UTIs occur, and the rest of the urinary tract.